-Mark your calendars and give yourself just 2-3 hours every month to share the experience.
+Mark your calendars and give yourself just 2-3 hours to share the experience.
 I know Terra Cotta CA can feel a bit out of the way for some (especially those without a car).
 I know you need more than just a yoga class.
-Each event in this series will be a themed experience including hikes, workshops, sharing circles, special guests, refreshments and a take-home piece (with the exception of the charity event in September).
+Each event in this series will be a themed experience including hikes, workshops, sharing circles, special guests, refreshments and a take-home piece.
 Park admissions to Terra Cotta CA are included and parking is free.
-We will be indoors at the Watershed Learning Centre or in an outdoor pavilion depending on the month.
+We will be indoors at the Watershed Learning Centre or in an outdoor pavilion depending on the season/theme.

 I hope to see you where nature and nurture coexist.